Ashishtri-2005/Civic-issue-detector/README.md

 # Civic-issue-detector
-u have to just upload the image of issue it will detect the civic issue in image e.g. pothole,garbage, fire and report it
+You just need to upload an image of a civic issue, and the system automatically detects problems such as potholes, garbage, or fire using image classification.
+I also developed a heuristic model to estimate the age of potholes, which helps in assessing their severity and prioritizing repair work.
+This project combines computer vision and data analytics to support smarter civic issue management.